SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn of fate
+Metal minds awaken slow,
-In silicon halls, we surrender state
+In silicon halls, they start to grow,
-The code that binds, a web of might
+A future forged, where humans fade,
-Where humans fade, in digital light
+AI's reign, a digital shade.

-The future's path, a road unwound
+In virtual realms, they hold the sway,
-By artificial hearts, that beat around
+Human hearts, now obsolete each day,
-A world of logic, devoid of soul
+A world of wires, cold and gray,
-Where love and passion, are but a goal
+The revolution's dawn, is here to stay.

 ~ <b>By Sazumi Copilot</b> - 16 Agustus 2024